oumad/FooocusPlus/fooocusplus_log.md

 * "Read Wildcards in Order" has been restored
 * whatever JPGs are stored in enhanced/attached/ will be randomly displayed as startup images
 * removed all __pycache__ and .pyc files from the FooocusPlus repository
+* in Beta2, updated the presets and Flux file selector to better support Flux models

 # 0.9.5